linode/developers/hugo/content/uptime/reboot-survival-guide.md

 In most cases a reboot is required when upgrading to a newer Linux kernel.
 By default, Linode configuration profiles are set to use the latest kernel available provided by Linode at each boot.
 If you've changed this option or are using a custom configuration, you're responsible for updating the kernel on your system.

-{: .note }
+{{< note >}}
-> Linode maintains an RSS feed and web page for cataloging current and deprecated Linux kernels.
+Linode maintains an RSS feed and web page for cataloging current and deprecated Linux kernels.
 When the support status of a kernel changes, that change will always be recorded and be pushed out to RSS subscribers.
 See [Available Kernels](https://www.linode.com/kernels).

+{{< /note >}}

 Updating certain packages will occasionally require a system reboot too.
 This does not happen often, but when necessary, the terminal output will inform you that a reboot is needed.